 One of the best ways to improve your language – especially, writing and verbal – is to make friends with native speakers.

 Since COVID-19 makes it hard for us to travel and generally socialize with other people the way we are used to, we need to look for other ways to interact.
-The good news is that in this globalized world, there is plenty of possibilities for meeting and connecting with people online.
+The good news is that in this globalized world, there are plenty of possibilities for meeting and connecting with people online.

 If you are on a beginner level, it might be intimidating to try to speak with a Spanish native speaker.
 But maybe there is somebody Spanish-speaking wanting to learn your language?
 You can set up a language exchange arrangement, where you first speak in one language and then switch to the other language.

 There are plenty of services to facilitate communication despite social distancing: WhatsApp calls, Hang-out meetings, Skype, Zoom – you name it!